mayhammad277/LEO-Constellation-Routing-RL/README.md

 ### ✨ Key Features

 - **Custom Gym Environment**: `SatelliteRoutingEnv` manages the state of the constellation and calculates rewards based on routing performance.
-- **Delta Walker Constellation Generator**: Mathematically generates 3D satellite positions in Earth-Centered Inertial (ECI) coordinates.
+- ** Constellation Generator**: Mathematically generates 3D satellite optimal positions in Earth-Centered Inertial (ECI) coordinates.
 - **Intelligent Routing**: Implements a shortest-path search with Line-of-Sight (LOS) constraints, ensuring inter-satellite links (ISL) are not obstructed by the Earth.
 - **Multi-Algorithm Support**: Integration with Stable-Baselines3 for training reinforcement learning agents (on-policy and off-policy).
 - **3D Visualization**: Comprehensive plotting tools to visualize the constellation, ground stations, and the active routing path.